ijlal321/Cyber-Security-Projects/Microsoft Sentinel SIEM - Part 2 -  Threat Hunting, Detection & Remediation/Readme.md

 By following these steps, you have successfully created a user account in Azure dedicated to SIEM investigation in Microsoft Sentinel.
 This account can be used to simulate unusual activity for testing and security analysis purposes.

-## 5. Demo Infiltrating User Account to Generate Incidents in SIEM
+## 5. Infiltrating User Account to Generate Incidents in SIEM
 Once you got log in, you can do some infiltrations in your own, make some changes, and we will discuss tits impact on next section.

-## 6. Demo Infiltrating User Account to Generate Incidents in SIEM
+## 6. Exploring Created Cybersecurity Incidents in SIEM
     - Right off the bat ,we see we have about 17 new incidents, lets explore them.
 ![image](https://github.com/ijlal321/Cyber-Security-Projects/assets/103317626/7c164693-dc63-49cd-a8e8-021968d75b24)